minimal3dp/minimal3dp.github.io/content/en/projects/journal/_index.md

 ---
-title: M3DP Ideas and Project Plans
+title: M3DP Project Plans and Journals
-description: Minimal3DP project idea and plans
+description: Minimal3DP project plans and journals.
+A place for me to document my projects
 date: 2024-04-13
 weight: 10
 ---

 {{% pageinfo %}}
-As I plan projects, I wanted a place where I could gather my thoughts and plans
+As I plan projects, I wanted a place where I could gather my thoughts and plans.
+I also want to start keeping project journals.
 {{% /pageinfo %}}

 Unfortunately, it usually takes me a while to work on my various projects.
 I store references all over the place.
 I am hoping that this could be a place for me to gather everything.